Pandagamerteen08/NovaEdit/README.md

 If you’d like to contribute, report a bug, suggest a feature, or follow development, visit the GitHub repository and join the community.

+⸻

+Important Notes

+Project Status

+NovaEdit is currently under active development.
+Features, user interface elements, documentation, and project goals may change as development progresses.
+Some functionality described in this document represents planned features and may not yet be available.

+Version Information

+Unless otherwise stated, features described in this README refer to the latest planned release.
+If a feature is marked as Planned, Future, or Coming Soon, it is not currently available.

+Cross-Platform First

+NovaEdit is designed to provide a consistent experience across Windows, Linux, and macOS.
+While some platform-specific features may differ, the overall editing experience should remain familiar regardless of operating system.

+Offline First

+The editor is designed to function without an internet connection.
+Internet access is only expected to be required for optional services such as update checking, downloading plugins, future AI providers, or accessing online documentation.

+Community Feedback

+NovaEdit is a community-driven project.
+Suggestions, feature requests, bug reports, and constructive feedback are encouraged and help shape future releases.

+⸻

+Project Philosophy

+NovaEdit is built around several core principles.

+Keep It Lightweight

+Features should improve productivity without making the application unnecessarily large or complicated.

+User Choice

+Optional features should remain optional whenever possible.

+Privacy

+Users should always understand when information leaves their computer.

+Performance

+Fast startup times, responsive editing, and efficient resource usage are long-term priorities.

+Learnability

+NovaEdit should remain approachable for beginners while still offering tools that experienced developers appreciate.

+Back to Top

+⸻

+Distribution

+NovaEdit is planned to be distributed through multiple official sources.

+Possible distribution methods include:

+* GitHub Releases
+* Official NovaEdit Website
+* Microsoft Store (planned)
+* Steam (planned)
+* Linux package repositories (planned)
+* Additional package managers where appropriate

+Availability may vary depending on operating system and release version.

+Back to Top

+⸻

+Steam Availability (Planned)

+NovaEdit may eventually become available on Steam as a free application.

+If released on Steam:

+* The editor will remain free to download.
+* Core editing functionality will remain free.
+* The Steam version will provide the same editing experience as other official releases.
+* Steam Cloud integration may be explored in the future.
+* Steam achievements may be considered for fun, educational milestones.

+NovaEdit is not intended to become a game, and it will never include gameplay mechanics or “pay-to-win” systems.

+Future optional purchases, if introduced, would focus on supporting continued development and may include cosmetic or convenience items such as:

+* Theme packs
+* Icon packs
+* Cosmetic profile customization
+* Optional supporter bundles

+These ideas are exploratory and are not planned for Version 0.1.

+Back to Top

+⸻

+Advertising

+NovaEdit does not display advertisements.

+The goal is to provide a clean and distraction-free development environment.

+There are currently no plans to introduce banner ads, pop-up advertisements, or third-party advertising networks into the editor.

+Back to Top

+⸻

+Monetization

+NovaEdit is intended to remain free.

+If optional monetization is introduced in the future, it will never remove access to the editor itself.

+Potential future support options may include:

+* Donations
+* Supporter Packs
+* Cosmetic Themes
+* Icon Packs
+* Optional AI service subscriptions (if external AI providers require usage fees)

+Any optional purchases would help fund continued development without restricting access to the core editor.

+Back to Top

+⸻

+Reporting Bugs

+If you discover a bug, please include as much information as possible when opening an issue.

+Helpful information includes:

+* NovaEdit version
+* Operating system
+* Steps to reproduce
+* Expected behavior
+* Actual behavior
+* Screenshots (if applicable)
+* Crash logs (if available)

+Detailed reports help us resolve issues more quickly.

+Back to Top

+⸻

+Feature Requests

+Have an idea?

+Open a GitHub Discussion or Feature Request.

+When suggesting a feature, consider including:

+* The problem you’re trying to solve
+* Your proposed solution
+* Alternative ideas
+* Mockups or screenshots (optional)

+Every suggestion is appreciated, even if it cannot be implemented immediately.

+Back to Top

+⸻

+Security

+If you discover a security vulnerability, please avoid creating a public issue until the problem has been reviewed.

+See SECURITY.md for instructions on responsibly reporting security concerns.

+Back to Top

+⸻

+Acknowledgements

+NovaEdit is inspired by many excellent development tools and the open source community.

+While NovaEdit has its own goals and identity, appreciation is extended to projects such as:

+* Notepad++
+* Visual Studio Code
+* Sublime Text
+* Geany
+* Vim
+* Neovim
+* Kate
+* PyCharm
+* Qt Creator

+These projects have influenced software development workflows for millions of developers.

+Back to Top

+⸻

+Disclaimer

+NovaEdit is provided “as is” under the terms of the MIT License.

+Although every effort is made to provide a stable and reliable editor, no software is completely free from bugs.

+Always maintain backups of important work.

+Back to Top

+⸻

+Thank You

+Whether you’re writing your very first “Hello, World!” program or maintaining a large software project, thank you for considering NovaEdit.

+We hope NovaEdit becomes a tool that helps you learn, create, and build amazing software.

+Happy coding!